-We would like to welcome Dr Humayon Ayub (male) and Dr Shirin Lakhani (female) will continue to be part of our practice team for April, May and June 2014.
+Dr Humayon Ayub (male) and Dr Shirin Lakhani (female) will continue to be part of our practice team for July, August and September 2014.
 They are experienced GPs who both graduated from Guy's King's and St Thomas' School of Medicine and the Dartford Vocational Training scheme.

 Aged between 16 - 25 years? you need to have had two doses of the Measles, Mumps and Rubella (MMR)immunisation to ensure full protection against mumps.
 Please book in with the Practice Nurse.

 We now have a new 'out of hours' telephone number which is NHS 111.
 This is a free service to mobiles and landlines.

 IMPORTANT INFORMATION FROM NHS ENGLAND (Health & Social Care Information Centre)